Aeroluna/LunaCoopMod/README.md

 Fun fact: due to an oversight, the Corruptor bonus life regen is applied twice, effectively increasing their life regen by 6.
 The Aberration's life regen has been increased to match.
 Additionally increased the amount of Banelings and Scourge because it's otherwise difficult to spare the vespene to pay for those normally.

-- Reworked Bile Launchers.
-  - Can now target enemies automatically.
+- Changed Bile Launcher to target enemies automatically.
-  - Bombardment ability now uses smart casting.
+- Changed Bile Launcher Bombardment ability to use smart casting.
-  - Bile Bomb projectiles now reveal a radius of 3 around them.
+- Changed Bile Launcher projectiles to reveal a radius of 3 around them.

 Idea stolen from CXL, should make Bile Launchers more effectively than just on infested maps.